 - Develop a firm idea of what you want your club to represent, what activities or events your club may run, how you will recruit club members etc.

-- Make sure to review CSA Clubs Contact List to ensure that a similar club DOES NOT ALREADY EXIST.
+- Make sure to review the CSA Clubs list to ensure that a similar club DOES NOT ALREADY EXISIT.
 The CSA will not approve the creation of a new club if it is too similar to a pre-existing club.

 - Be familiar with all deadlines in the CSA club accreditation process.
 Failure to complete the process before the semester deadline will prevent you from forming a club under the CSA.

 *All the information mentioned above can be found on www.csaonline.ca

 Please keep in mind that CSA clubs must be of potential interest to all undergraduate students.
 Any clubs of interest to specific colleges or academic programs should seek accreditation from their individual college government.

 Once you have an idea of what your club will be, it is time to begin recruiting club members.

 - To become an accredited CSA Club you are required to submit a club membership list during the accreditation process.
 This list will include names, ID numbers, and student emails of all club members.